geoscixyz/gpg/content/magnetics/magnetics_basic_principles.rst

 	:figwidth: 50%

-The response that will be measured at points on a surface overlying a buried magnetic dipole can be explored using the UBC-GIF magnetic dipole notebook.
+The response that will be measured at points on a surface overlying a buried magnetic dipole can be explored using the UBC-GIF magnetic dipole magnetic_app_.
 Be sure to read the documentation provided in the notebook before using it.
 This tool allows you to vary the location and shape of a buried 3D prism and get the surface map of the anomalous magnetic.
 The app also allows to include a remanent  (permanent magnet) component to the total magnetization model.
 Changing the size and location of the prism allows the simulation of a wide range of scenarios, from vertical pipe <add case study here> to various kinds of :ref:`plate models<magnetics_extended_bodies>`.

 As noted in the :ref:`dipole animation<magnetics_dipole_demo>`, a real buried feature will look like a magnetic dipole if its physical dimensions are much smaller than the depth to the feature's center.